ROBOTIS-GIT/emanual/_includes/en/dxl/y/control_table_76_position_limit.md

+{% if page.product_group=='dxl_y_m' %}
+{% assign goal_position= "[Goal Position(532)]" %}
+{% endif %}

-In Position Control mode, this value serves as a limit for the target position within the 32-bit range (-2,147,483,647 ~ 2,147,483,647).
-In Position Control mode, the [Goal position(532)] cannot exceed this value.
-If a value greater than this limit is set, the Status Packet transmits a Data Limit Error through the Error field.
+In Position Control mode, the Position Limits serves as a limit for target positions within the servo's 32-bit range of motion (-2,147,483,647 ~ 2,147,483,647).
+In Position Control mode, the {{ goal_position }} cannot exceed this value.
+If a value greater than this limit is set, the returned status packet will include a Data Limit Error in the Error field.

 |   Unit    |            Range               |
 |:---------:|:------------------------------:|